 - Micro-Frontend using Web Components, where each application can be represented by a custom HTML element.

-Selecting the right framework for your micro frontend
+Selecting the right micro frontend framework

 - single-spa: single-spa is a framework for bringing together multiple JavaScript micro frontends in a frontend application.